mohit-dhote/StucKart-App/README.md

 Stuckart Is a Marketplace Application for students in the college, students can sell their old books, gadgets, and many more goods.
 They can find Their Housing, roommates, Rootesharing &amp; carpooling, etc on our community Groups.
 This is a revolutionary app for college students.

-• Created an Android app for students to list and trade secondhand goods, promoting easier and more sustainable exchanges on campus.
+• Created an Android app for students to list and trade secondhand goods, promoting easier and more sustainable exchanges on campus.**
-• Accomplished 10+ hours of weekly savings by implementing an automated community platform to streamline finding rooms, routes, and hackathon partners.
+• Accomplished 10+ hours of weekly savings by implementing an automated community platform to streamline finding rooms, routes, and hackathon partners.**
-• Integrated Google Maps API and Firebase, cutting crashes by 15% and increasing retention by 25%
+• Integrated Google Maps API and Firebase, cutting crashes by 15% and increasing retention by 25%.**

-# Screenshots of the app:
+## Screenshots of the app:

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
   <img src="https://github.com/mohit-dhote/StucKart-App/assets/89855871/dafe6e46-b440-4344-9789-ecb774495a6a" width="200"/>